 As the file transfers requests continue to pour in, endless and mind-numbing, you take a second to stare into your empty coffee cup and wonder when you saw daylight last.
 This morning?
 Yesterday afternoon?
 You can’t quite be sure.

-You also can’t help but wonder if there’s a better way to manage these file transfers.
-Surely all this manual work isn’t the only answer.
+If you've been wondering if there’s a better way to manage these file transfers and avoid all this manual work the answer is: yes!

 Many organizations, in industries from healthcare to retail, are switching out their scripts and old programs for a powerful MFT solution.
 Why?
 Managed file transfer can: